jcmagalhaes/pullall/README.md

 Pull all the repositories that belong to a group you created.

+## Installation
+All you need to do is install the gem and then you're ready to pull a group of repositories at once using the command *pullall*.

+    gem install pullall

 ## How to use it

     pullall <group>                         # pull all the repos from <group>